YoanaBast/healthy_meals/README.md

 ```bash
     python manage.py collectstatic --noinput
 ```

+### 4. Server
-- You can now run the server to see the empty app:
+- You can now run the server to see the app:
 ```bash
     python manage.py runserver
 ```
+- Stop the server with CRL + C in the same console
+- If you are reloading collectstatic for some reason, you need to re-run the surver (stop and run again)

-### 4. Dummy Data
+### 5. Dummy Data
 - You can populate the DB with some dummy data by running this:
 ```bash
     python manage.py populate_dummy_data